 Snorkeling with turtles can be one of the best memories from your Canary Islands vacation.
 Turtle sightings are almost guaranteed at Turtle Bay near fishing village El Puertito (Costa Adeje), Tenerife Island.
 It might be a bit complicated to get there, but you will be rewarded with pristine water and flourishing marine life.

-Juveniles and some adults can be found here all the year round, but the greatest abundance is in summer.
+Juveniles and some adults can be found here all the year round, but the greatest abundance is in the summer.
 Loggerheads are considered an endangered species and are protected by the International Union for the Conservation of Nature.

 Turtles spend most of their lives in the open ocean and in shallow coastal waters.
 Females come ashore to lay around four egg clutches.
 It is believed that females come ashore to lay eggs on the beaches where they were born.
 In 2006, the government of Cape Verde, the Fuerteventura Council, and the University of Las Palmas de Gran Canaria started a project "Proyecto Pelagos" to reintroduce the loggerhead turtle again in the Canary Islands.
 Nowadays loggerhead sea turtles have included the Canary Islands in its migratory route.